mlpack/mlpack/doc/user/bindings/cli.md

         [--var_to_retain 0] [--verbose] [--version] [--output_file <string>]
 ```

 An implementation of several strategies for principal components analysis (PCA), a common preprocessing step.
 Given a dataset and a desired new dimensionality, this can reduce the dimensionality of the data using the linear transformation determined by PCA.
-[Detailed documentation](#pca_detailed-documentation)
+[Detailed documentation](#pca_detailed-documentation).